jbuchermn/newm/README.md

 - `newm-cmd inhibit-idle` prevents newm from going into idle states (dimming the screen)
 - `newm-cmd config` reloads the configuration
 - `newm-cmd lock` locks the screen
+- `newm-cmd open-virtual-output <name>` opens a new virtual output (see [newm-sidecar](https://github.com/jbcuhermn/newm-sidecar))
+- `newm-cmd close-virtual-output <name>` close a virtual output
+- `newm-cmd debug` prints out some debug info on the current state of views

 The last command can be used to achieve locking on hibernate in order to have the computer restart in a locked state by placing the following in e.g. `/lib/systemd/system-sleep/00-lock.sh`